Agile Testing Quadrants: A Complete Guide to What They Are and How to Use Them

 • Guides automation and manual testing decisions

-Teams can clearly identify which tests should be automated for efficiency and which require manual execution for deeper insights.
+Teams can easily identify which tests should be automated for efficiency and which require manual execution.

 • Supports early risk identification

-Testing begins early and runs throughout development, allowing teams to detect defects and performance issues before they reach production.
+Testing starts early and runs throughout development, so teams can find bugs and performance problems before they go into production.

 The Structural Foundation of the Quadrants

-To implement this framework effectively, one must first understand the two primary axes that define it.
-These dimensions help teams categorize their efforts based on the intended audience and the ultimate goal of the test.
+In order to implement this framework effectively, it is essential to understand the two primary axes that define it.
+These dimensions help the testing teams to classify their efforts based on the intended audience and the ultimate objective of the test case.

 Structural_foundation_of_Quadrants_agile_testing_testwheel